CollaboRateMgmt/CollaboRate/README.md

 So, we get increased, inclusive and fair earning potential for all:
 customer, organization and the crowd.

 Estimates from individual contributors are overheads and speculation.
-They lead to friction and exploitation.
+They lead to overhead, friction, stress, overwork and exploitation.
 Due to fast completion, the need for estimating the exact project end date reduces.
 As per the new process, crowd members need not provide estimates.
 The customer of the IT service company does rough estimation of time and project size.
 We define a core part of the organization as the 'crowdsourcing vendor'.
 This group can also share estimation responsibility.

   The estimated size of the project must not exceed its budget.
+That is the only reason that remains for estimates.
+Estimates are no longer needed for project duration and costing.

 The process solves the problems seen with a very large number of people working on the same project.
 It will be the most common way of working in the commercial IT industry.
 The most exciting benefits would be for the common IT employees (technical staff).
 They will become the crowd.
 They will enjoy more transparency, freedom and opportunities than ever before.